Life Insurance - Human Resources at Ohio State

 Ohio State provides access to exceptional benefits that support your health and financial goals as part of your total rewards package.
 Life insurance gives you and your family financial security.
 A variety of life insurance options are available.
 The university pays the full cost of Group Term Life Insurance (GTLI) for eligible faculty and staff.

-Eligible faculty and staff may purchase dependent group term life insurance (DGTLI) coverage for a spouse/same-sex domestic partner and/or children at low monthly fees.
-This benefit pays up to $10,000 (depending on level of coverage selected) in the event of the death of your covered spouse, same-sex domestic partner, or child.
+Eligible faculty and staff may purchase dependent group term life insurance (DGTLI) coverage for a spouse/eligible same-sex domestic partner and/or children at low monthly fees.
+This benefit pays up to $10,000 (depending on level of coverage selected) in the event of the death of your covered spouse, eligible same-sex domestic partner, or child.
 The employee is the beneficiary of DGTLI coverage.

 As an eligible Ohio State employee, you are automatically enrolled to receive university-paid life insurance coverage based on your annual base salary.
 GTLI provides coverage in the amount of 2.5 times your annual regular base pay, to a maximum of $250,000 (subject to the age reduction formula).
 Ohio State pays the full cost of this benefit.
 The benefit is administered by Minnesota Life.